aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 http://##DNS.ip##:30100

 ![](_images/prom.png)

-- On the prometheus UI, Go to Status tab.
-Choose option:Targets to see endpoints.
+- On the prometheus UI, Go to Status -> Targets to see endpoints.

  ![](_images/targetsmariadb.png)